 I flew from Texas to Scotland a few years back and when I realized I had a long layover in Paris ,I knew there was no way I was sitting around in the airport.
 My stepmom, Gloria at WristenCPA, put me in touch with a friend of hers that has traveled to Paris many times.
 Deb at DesignsbyThread.com was brilliant helping me plan my limited time in Paris.

 From the Charles de Gualle airport get on the north train station, Gard de Nord.
 Ride it until the St. Michelle station where you will find the Notra Dam Cathedral.
 The train ride will take around 45 minutes.

 - You will need exact change to buy a train ticket.
 Be sure to have some Euros before you land to Paris to save you some time.
-(I tried to exchange money in Atlanta and did, but they could not give me smaller amounts I needed.
-I should have tried trading with someone in the money exchange line!)

 Get in line to get into the Notra Dam Cathedral.
 You do not have to check a bag and admission is free.